Introduction / History

 What are Their Beliefs?

 From a religious perspective, the people of the US Virgin Islands are categorized as follows: Protestant 59% (Baptist 42%, Episcopalian 17%), Roman Catholic 34%, and 7% of various other beliefs/practices.
 The degree to which the adherents are faithful to their belief system and the degree to which the belief systems are orthodox is unknown.
-It is also noted that in the Caribbean islands, the presence of Voodoo, Santeria, and other superstitious religious practices can be commonly found in certain areas.
+It is also noted that in the Caribbean islands, the presence of Voodoo, Santeria, and other folk religious practices can be commonly found in certain areas.
 The islands should be easily accessed by Christian missionaries due to the heavy representation of Christian and Catholic churches.

 What are Their Needs?